Veronica With Four Eyes

 Should there be a human guide available?

 One of the questions I received from a student was whether a human guide should be available for them as they are marching- as in, having a student guide them to where they should go.
 Again, this depends on the student preferences, but there have been many band programs that have successfully used human guides to help guide students with visual impairments as to where they should go.
 Some programs would only use the guide during band camp or practices, while others would have the students tethered together during games so they could lead them as to where to go.
-I frequently used informal human guides to help me figure out where to go, and the people standing next to me also helped me at times when I got lost, but did not use a guide while performing.
+I frequently used informal human guides to help me figure out where to go, and the people standing next to me also helped me at times when I got lost, but did not use a guide while performing in halftime shows.

 Related links